-Notice that we asked here for time-dependent test functions.
-The reason is only a technical convenience (we will use such functions in the following), the definition with autonomous test functions could be shown to be equivalent to Definition~\ref{Def weak sol random PDE}.
+Notice that we have employed here time-dependent test functions.
+This is only for a technical convenience (we will use such functions in the following), and the definition with autonomous test functions could be shown to be equivalent to Definition~\ref{Def weak sol random PDE}.
 Equation~\eqref{random PDE 1} will be considered as the path-by-path formulation of~\eqref{SPDE 2}.
 The reason is: